about THe National NExt Gen Sector Partnership Community Of practice

 Scaling at the State-Level: How States have Successfully Scaled Next Gen Sector Partnerships.
 Aligned state leaders play a critical role in establishing a vision, building momentum and supporting a network of partnerships across a state.
 This webinar is an opportunity to engage with and learn from the nation's top state leaders who have successfully scaled sector partnerships.

-New toolkit tips are released regularly via our newsletter.
+New toolkit tips are released regularly via our monthly update.
 Please subscribe today to get the latest tips!
 Prior tips are found below.

 Getting Relevant Information to the Frontlines.
 Active sector partnerships are an excellent source of real-time information on pressing industry needs and opportunities.
 How do you ensure that information is shared throughout your organization and, ultimately, having a positive impact on jobseekers and students?
 What does it take to translate industry insights into real changes and program improvements across your organization?
 Module three provides great tips and simple exercises around developing internal communication strategies.
 Visit www.nextgensectorpartnerships.com/toolkit for ideas on how your partnership can help best serve students and jobseekers on the frontlines.